microsoft/web_replay/README.md

 ### Special URL Paths

-The following table includes some common special URL paths that perform custom web_replay actions:
+The following table includes some common special URL paths that perform custom web_replay actions during a recording or replay:

 | Path                                  | Details                                                                         |
 | ------------------------------------- | ------------------------------------------------------------------------------- |